E6

 Reliance Tank / Internal Temperature Sensor Fault

-Reliance water heater shows E6 and does not heat properly
+Reliance water heater displays E6 and does not heat properly.

 Advertisements